 The bactericidal ultraviolet "C" (UV-C) treatment program is an adjunctive therapy for reducing and eliminating bacterial bio-burden that can impede wound healing.
 This method of treatment is consistent with wound care best-practice guidelines.
 It is an important and cost-effective modality for clearing a wound of surface infection.
 Unlike topical antiseptics that can inhibit wound healing, the effects of the germicidal UV lamp are all positive.

 You don't need to choose a compromise between wound healing response and infection control.
 The Thera-Wand provides a mild positive stimulation effect while its germicidal properties work to disrupt and eliminate the infection.

 Infected Wounds with Poor Circulation

 UV-C radiation at therapeutic levels is an important adjunct to antibiotic medications.
 Systemic antibiotics often do not reach the infected wound tissues because of poor circulation at the wound site.
 The antibacterial characteristic of the UV-C wand makes it effective in treating chronic wounds.
 UV-C therapy can be given concurrently with systemic antibiotics.

 Even where sensitivity testing has shown resistance of the colonizing species to specific antibiotics, the germicidal UV lamp can efficiently kill these strains of bacteria.
-In particular, UV-C is effective in eliminating drug-resistant infection including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus (VRE) and lactamase-producing Pseudomonas aeuginosa (HDM-1).
-Superbugs, including MRSA are becoming increasingly prevalent, and interfer with would healing.
+In particular, UV-C is effective in eliminating all species of drug-resistant infection including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococcus (VRE), New Delhi metallo Escherichia coli (NDM-1 producing) and lactamase-producing Pseudomonas aeuginosa (HDM-1).
+Superbugs, including MRSA are becoming increasingly prevalent, and interfere with wound healing.

 First Line Therapy